SK124/CloudSegmentation/README.md

         • R2UNet (Not implemented from scratch)

         • UNet with Resnet encoder
+### Image Augmentations.
+- Since traditional PyTorch doesn’t have much support for Image Segmentations augmentations, I switched to the Augmentations.
+The transformations applied are the following.
+Augmentations is an excellent library in PyTorch ecosystem having vareity of good augmentations to experiment with.

+      • RandomSizedCrop
+      • PadIfNeeded
+      • VerticalFlip
+      • RandomRotate90
+      • ElasticTransform
+      • GridDistortion
+      • OpticalDistortion
+      • RandomGamma

 ### Training Approaches
 - A combination of above models and above loss functions were experimented.
 However, due to a technical issue which is still unclear, my kernels were